boholder/python_web_server_template/README.md

 The default log file path is `./app.log`, you can change it in the config file with `app.log_file_path` option.

+This project also [uses](/app/config/log_config.py) [asgi-correlation-id](https://github.com/snok/asgi-correlation-id) middleware
+for using X-Request-ID HTTP header or self-generated uuid as trace id of requests and show it in logs.

 ## CI

 This project uses [pre-commit](https://pre-commit.com/) to run linters (ruff) and formatters (pyupgrade, ruff-format, codespell),